Remote Entangling Gates for Spin Qubits in Quantum Dots using a Charge-Sensitive Superconducting Coupler: RX Qubit Analytics

 where $\mu_i$ is the chemical potential of the $i$th dot.
 EO qubits operate at $\epsilon = 0$ in the DFS encoding and in the RX regime.
 Note that some other works define detuning parameters via gate voltages rather than chemical potentials~\cite{Pan20}.
+By diagonalizing Eq.~\ref{eq:fh}, the energy levels of the triple quantum dot system can be numerically calculated, as shown in Fig.~\ref{fig:figA2}.

 The EO logical subspace is formed by three-electron states with $S=S_z=1/2$.
 Permitting double site occupancy, there are eight such number states; specifically, the logical states in the RX regime are primarily superpositions of the four such low energy states: